ashleve/lightning-hydra-template/README.md

 ### Logs

 **Hydra creates new working directory for every executed run.** <br>
+This means your working directory is different for every run, which might not be compatible with some libraries and workflows.
 By default, logs have the following structure:

 ```
 │